testing-library/testing-library-docs/docs/example-react-hooks-useReducer.md

 Then we test to see if we get the correct output in our JSX based on the reducer state.

 ```
-import React from 'react';
+import React from 'react'
-import ReactDOM from 'react-dom';
+import ReactDOM from 'react-dom'
-import TestHookReducer from '../test_hook_reducer.js';
+import TestHookReducer from '../test_hook_reducer.js'
-import {render, fireEvent, cleanup} from '@testing-library/react';
+import {render, fireEvent, cleanup} from '@testing-library/react'
-import * as Reducer from '../../store/reducer';
+import * as Reducer from '../../store/reducer'
-import * as ACTIONS from '../../store/actions';
+import * as ACTIONS from '../../store/actions'

 afterEach(cleanup)